Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Repeat the steps above to make stars all the way across the row.
+Repeat the steps above to make stars across the row.

-When you get to the end, make one hdc in the last stitch.
+When you reach the end, make one hdc in the last stitch.

 • 10 of 14